stitchdata/docs/_connect-content/guides/api/select-tables-and-fields.md

       ```

       **Note**: Fields with metadata properties of `inclusion: automatic` or `selected-by-default: true` don't need to be explicitly selected through a request.
 These fields will be automatically selected for replication regardless of their `selected` value.
 Refer to the [Field selection and compatibility rules guide]({{ link.connect.guides.field-selection-compatibility-rules | prepend: site.baseurl }}) for more info.

+# -------------------------- #
+#         NEXT STEPS         #
+# -------------------------- #

+next-steps: |
+  Stream and field selection may occur any time when a source's `current_step` is `field_selection` or `fully_configured`, as long as the source's report card has a `field_selection` step.
+To select additional streams and fields, follow steps 3 - 6.
 ---